-- There are a few ways to apply heat-- the slow mode in the crock pot or low-heat oven or the faster method on the stove top.
-I've tried all three, but I'm an impatient sort and the stove top is my first choice.
-BUT, you do need to watch it because it can burn.
-The browner bits can influence the taste and color of your otherwise pure-white end product, so go easy on the heat, stir often and don't wander too far away.
+There are a few ways to apply heat-- the slow mode in the crock pot or low-heat oven or the faster method on the stove top.
+I've tried all three.
+UPDATE: Crock pot is the most hands-off approach, but slower.
+Because the browner bits can influence the taste and color of your otherwise pure-white end product, so go easy on the heat if using the stove top, stir often and don't wander too far away.

 Lard can be frozen or kept in the fridge-- for a long time.
 Properly strained of any meat bits (which can cause it to turn rancid), it will store well in the fridge.
 Believe it or not, I just last fall used my last jar from 2013!